 When overall food intake decreases, the quality of every bite matters more.
 Our board-certified physician at HM Care Clinic recommends building meals around:

-- Lean proteins (chicken, fish, eggs, Greek yogurt, legumes) to preserve muscle mass during weight loss
+- Lean proteins (chicken, fish, eggs, Greek yogurt, legumes) to help preserve muscle mass during weight management

 - Non-starchy vegetables (leafy greens, broccoli, bell peppers) for volume, fiber, and micronutrients